"...your body tenses, you stop breathing and

 you just can't read fast enough."

-Book six of New York Times Bestseller DIANNA LOVE’S Slye Temp romantic thriller series explodes with action and romance.
+New York Times Bestseller DIANNA LOVE’S Slye Temp romantic thriller series explodes with action and romance.

 He's the last man she'll trust and the only one who can save her.